Support

 To configure your Notecard as a tracker, you’ll need to do the following:

-• Set a Product UID, mode, and sync times with hub.set. periodic is recommended for cases where your tracker will need to operate on battery power for long-periods of time.
+Setting mode to "periodic" is recommended for cases where your tracker will need to operate on battery power for extended periods of time.
 The outbound and inbound fields specify the interval, in minutes, that the Notecard should process outbound and inbound requests.
-These values also affect battery life, so use a value that makes sense for your application’s power and data sync needs.
+These values also affect battery life, so use a value that makes sense for your application's power and data sync needs.
 The Notecard will only sync on the outbound interval if un-synced tracking information is available, but will always sync on the inbound interval in order to process new Notes and environment variables from Notehub.

 {